coldsofttech/pym3u8downloader/README.md

 - `__init__(input_file_path: str, output_file_path: str, skip_space_check: Optional[bool] = False, debug: Optional[bool] = False, debug_file_path: Optional[str] = 'debug.log', max_threads: Optional[int] = 10)`:
   Initializes the M3U8Downloader object with the specified parameters.
-- `download_playlist()`: Downloads and concatenates the video files from the M3U8 playlist.
+- `download_playlist(merge: bool = True)`: Downloads video files from an M3U8 playlist.
+The optional `merge` parameter determines the handling of the downloaded segments.
+When `merge` is set to `True`, the method downloads and concatenates all video segments into a single output file.
+If `merge` is `False`, it only downloads the segments without concatenating them, keeping each segment as an individual file.

 ### `M3U8DownloaderError`